 - · Identify where the build artifacts that you want to scan are located. - Determine where you want to store scan results on your local system.
-If you don't specify a path for output results, the Scan local engine writes results to the current working directory in a file named results.sarif. - If you plan to use the Java JAR version of the local scanner, ensure that Java 11 is installed on your system. - · Internet access to let the local scanner upload scan results and scanner output to Contrast.
+If you don't specify a path for output results, the Scan local engine writes results to the current working directory in a file named results.sarif. - If you plan to use the Java JAR version of the local scanner, ensure that Java 11 is installed on your system. - Internet access to let the local scanner upload scan results and scanner output to Contrast. - Verify that you have 1 CPU available (the Contrast Scan local engine is single threaded) and 12 GB of RAM.

 - 1. Log in to the Contrast web interface.

 - 2. Under the user menu, select User settings.

 - 3. In Profile, under Your keys, get the following information:

-- · API key

 - Organization ID

+- Your API key

+- Service key

 - Contrast URL

-- · Service key